aurbac/amplify-quicksight-dashboard-embedded/README.md

 amplify add function
 ```

 ?
-Provide a friendly name for your resource to be used as a label for this category in the project: getQuickSightDashboardEmbedURL
+Select which capability you want to add: **Lambda function (serverless function)**

 ?
-Provide the AWS Lambda function name: getQuickSightDashboardEmbedURL
+Provide a friendly name for your resource to be used as a label for this category in the project: **getQuickSightDashboardEmbedURL**

 ?
-Choose the function template that you want to use: Serverless express function (Integration with Amazon API Gateway)
+Provide the AWS Lambda function name: **getQuickSightDashboardEmbedURL**

 ?
-Do you want to access other resources created in this project from your Lambda function?
-No
+Choose the runtime that you want to use: **NodeJS**

 ?
+Choose the function template that you want to use: **Serverless ExpressJS function (Integration with API Gateway)**

+?
+Do you want to access other resources in this project from your Lambda function? **No**

+?
+Do you want to invoke this function on a recurring schedule? **No**

+?
+Do you want to configure Lambda layers for this function? **No**

-Do you want to edit the local lambda function now?
-No
+?
+Do you want to edit the local lambda function now? **No**

 ``` bash
 amplify publish